 The events of the Bible happened in real places, with real people.
-Take a virtual journey across the biblical landscape, and see the cities where Jesus and the Apostles walked, lived, and changed the world.
+Today, you can take a virtual journey across the biblical landscape.
+See the cities where Jesus and the Apostles walked, lived, and changed the world.

 2. Herod’s Aqueduct, Caesarea